tastratton/example-MFM-scraper/readme.md

 # example: data table scraper

+## IMPORTANT
+This code is an incomplete example intended to demonstrate techniques.
+It does ***not*** have all safeguards that would be necessary to safely deploy in production in regards to sanitizing and filtering data!
+It should **never** be deployed outside of a protected environment without addressing these deficiencies.

-- setting up scraping for the rate table requires ***server side code*** due to browser restrictions for cross origin.
+### setting up scraping for the rate table requires ***server side code*** due to browser restrictions for cross origin.

 <details>
 <summary> click here for more info</summary>